-Endodontics and Root Canal Treatment in Wichita, KS
+Endodontics and Root Canal Therapy in Wichita, KS

-A root canal treatment is recommended to try to repair or to salvage a tooth that has severely decayed and has become infected.
-When the nerve of the tooth becomes infected and the pulp is already damaged, a root canal can be a good alternative to trying to save the tooth and maintain its function instead of extracting it and replacing it with an artificial one.
-To be able to stop the infection, your dentist from Wichita Family Dental will remove the dental nerve and pulp inside your tooth.
+The doctors at Wichita Family Dental are root canal experts.
+A root canal treatment is recommended to try to repair or to salvage a tooth that has severely decayed and become infected.
+When the nerve of the tooth becomes infected and the pulp is already damaged, a root canal may save the original tooth and maintain its function instead of extracting it and replacing it with an artificial one.
+To stop the infection, your Wichita Family Dental doctor will remove the dental nerve and pulp inside your tooth.
 The tooth will then be cleaned and sealed to prevent further damage.
 If left untreated, an abscess may form and extend the infection beyond the tooth root.
-This can result in swelling of parts of the face, and possible bone loss.
+This can result in swelling of parts of the face and possible bone loss.

-Patients are a bit apprehensive when told that they have to undergo a root canal because of the misconception that it is a painful procedure.
-But most of our patients actually say that it’s even better than getting a dental filling.
+Patients are a bit apprehensive when told that they have to undergo a root canal because they fear it is an excruciating procedure.
+But most of our patients actually say that it’s less painful than a dental filling.

-What is a root canal procedure like in Wichita, KS?
+What is a root canal procedure like at Wichita Family Dental?

 Inside the tooth, your dentist will use a sealer paste and a rubber compound.
 To complete the procedure and restore the look and feel of your tooth, your dentist will use tooth colored fillings that will be molded and shaped to look like your natural tooth.
 If the tooth surface was severely damaged, your dentist will talk to you about using dental crowns or other restorative options to restore the full function of your tooth.

-We make it a point to make all our patients at Wichita Family Dental aware of any consequences that could possibly come out of getting a root canal.
+We make it a point to inform our patients at Wichita Family Dental of the risks associated with a root canal.
 We do guarantee that after a root canal, patients will be relieved of the pain that they were feeling prior to the procedure and that their teeth will be restored to full function.
 However, without proper oral care after the procedure is done, the tooth can become infected again and retreatment may be required.
 Also, the normal wear and tear of the restoration could breakdown the seal of the treated tooth and contaminate it again.